Phoenix election riot: Background

 The riots of the late 1800s, although provoked by a different cause, were related to the South's widespread efforts to disenfranchise blacks in the period following the Reconstruction period.

 In 1877, the Federal Government withdrew its troops from the South, giving up its efforts to enforce the rights of freedmen and ensure their enfranchisement.
 Conservative white Democrats completed their takeover of state governments, although blacks continued to elect some persons to office through the century.
 This change in policy resulted in African-American disfranchisement, social, educational and employment discrimination, and peonage.
 Deprived of civil and human rights, African Americans were reduced to a status of quasi-slavery or "second-class" citizenship.
 A tense atmosphere of racial hatred, ignorance, and fear bred lawless mass violence, murder, and lynching.
 To ensure and enforce blacks' second-class status, white Democrats enacted segregation and Jim Crow laws throughout the South.
 During the period of the late 19th and early 20th centuries, lynchings reached a peak in the South.
-Florida led the nation in lynchings per capita from 1900-1930.
+Florida led the nation in lynchings per capita from 1900 to 1930.

 During the late 19th and early 20th centuries, lynching was the practice of murder through extrajudicial actions.
-Most commonly, the victims of lynching were African-American men: between the time periods of 1882-1968, black Americans made up 72.7% of all people lynched.
+Most commonly, the victims of lynching were African-American men: between the time periods of 1882–1968, black Americans made up 72.7% of all people lynched.